 Yet when you ask her what she did yesterday, she has difficulty recalling the specifics.
 You notice that more often, you need to help her find misplaced glasses, and sometimes you have to remind her of appointments she scheduled.
 As this becomes more common, you want to learn about how short term memory loss can affect her lifestyle.

 At any age, we can forget the more mundane details of our day-to-day lives.
 As we continue to age, our short term memory naturally becomes slightly more unreliable.
-However, short-term memory impairment can be one of the earlier symptoms of dementia, which could be caused by Alzheimer’s disease or other underlying health concerns.

 What is Short Term Memory Loss?